 - prostate cancer recurs after being treated another way

-Hormone therapy cannot cure prostate cancer.
-But it can significantly slow or reverse its progress.
+Hormone therapy alone can’t cure prostate cancer.
+But it can significantly slow or help to reverse its progress.

 The most common type of hormone therapy is a drug or combination of drugs that affects androgens in the body.
 The classes of drugs used in prostate cancer hormone therapy include:

-- Luteinizing hormone-releasing hormone (LHRH) analogs, LHRH agonists, and LHRH antagonists, which prevent the testicles from making testosterone.
+- Luteinizing hormone-releasing hormone (LHRH) analogs, which prevent the testicles from making testosterone.
+They are also called LHRH agonists and GnRH agonists.

-- Antiandrogens, which block the action of androgens in the body.
+- Antiandrogens block the action of androgens in the body.

-- Other androgen-suppressing drugs, which prevent the adrenal glands from making testosterone.
+- Other androgen-suppressing drugs (such as estrogen) prevent the testicles from making testosterone.

 Another hormone therapy option is the surgical removal of the testicles, called orchiectomy.
 This procedure is permanent and irreversible, so drug therapy is much more common.